Harmelodic/coding-guidelines/README.md

 Do not make a library containing an object model - doing this indicates that software architecture is veering towards a rigid canonical model due to applications being too coupled together.

+## Patterns

+We don't want to reinvent the wheel every time we develop something.
+Patterns are the wheels that have been invented along the way, so we can write code that is easier to maintain, easier to test, easier to extend.

+You can find various sources for lists of software and architectural design patterns.
+Here are some patterns that I've observed being used _a lot_ and think are good:

+- Dependency Injection
+- Inversion of Control
+- Layers
+    - Front Controller
+    - Service Layer
+    - Repository (or DAO)

+### Constructor versus Builder

+Implementation of Builders have been hit-and-miss.

+Modern IDEs inform us of the representation of objects.

+Constructors can be overloaded, and provide a clean way to restrict invalid ways to construct objects.

+### Immutable versus Mutable

+Aim for immutability unless you _really_ need something mutable.

+### Composition over inheritance

+Use composition instead of inheritance when constructing object models - it results in greater flexibility in the codebase and model design.

+Inheritance can be implemented when it makes sense, often when there are some "abstract" methods as part of a parent class.

 ---